Tailor-made Luxury Holidays

 The latest insight from our time spent exploring Mozambique.

-Mozambique is a much more complex holiday destination than you may at first think.
+Mozambique is a much more complex holiday destination than you may think.
 A country with 2000km of white sand beaches and glorious marine rich Indian Ocean.
 From the southern edge to the northern tip the coastline changes dramatically.
 Much of the southern half of the country from Ponta do Ouro through Maputo, Tofo Beach and up to Vilanculos are regular holiday destinations for South African tourists who drive up the coast for the laidback atmosphere, fantastic beaches, excellent fishing and some of the world’s best scuba diving sites.

 Year Round Destination